dappros/ethora/README.md

 ## Authors, License and Governance ⚖️

 AUTHORS.
 Ethora and its server infrastructure (Dappros Platform, chat & push services etc) have been developed since 2018 by <a href="https://www.dappros.com/">Dappros</a> and <a href="http://deepxhub.com/">DeepX</a>.
-The team is lead by Taras Filatov, a Ukrainian-born and UK based tech entrepreneur.
+The team is led by Taras Filatov, a Ukrainian-born and UK based tech entrepreneur.

 LICENSE.
 The project codebase of Ethora developed by the project contributors is released under AGPL license which facilitates open-source distribution and contributions.
 Other licenses (commercial closed source, SaaS, perpetual etc) can be obtained from the authors.